Bergstresser, Nikki (Abbotsford, BC)

 WORKSHOPS (60 minutes, grades 3+)

-• What’s news?: Bias in the media is not difficult to spot.
-This session will delve into media literacy and how to determine if what you’re reading is fact…or fiction.
-I’ll test students’ knowledge of news fact vs news fiction through a fun game and we’ll create a reference guide to better judge whether what they are reading, seeing, hearing is objective, biased or completely fake.
+• What’s news?: Bias in the media is difficult to spot.
+In this media-literacy workshop, we’ll look into how to determine if what you’re reading is fact…or fiction.
+I’ll test students’ knowledge of news fact vs news fiction through a fun game and we’ll create a reference guide to better judge whether what they are reading, seeing, and hearing is objective, biased or completely fake.
 Based on THE PRISONER AND THE WRITER.

-Maximum workshop size: 30 (flexible).
+Maximum presentation size: 100 (flexible) / maximum workshop size: 30 (flexible)

-translating.
+Heather offers the services of professional editing, copyediting, proofreading, and translating.
 She also provides manuscript evaluations – fiction and nonfiction.

 Contact Heather to book a visit: